scottdun5/trading_app/README.md

 A personal trading analytics platform built around how I actually work, not how trading education says you should.
 Covers the full loop: daily process tracking, behavioral self-analysis, historical edge analysis, and performance measurement.

 > **Personal project, work in progress.** This is a tool I built for myself and continue to iterate on.
 Large parts of it work well and are in daily use; other parts are unfinished, undertested, or held together with duct tape.
-I may clean them up, or I may not.
+Documentation many be incomplete or inaccurate in some parts.
+I may clean these things up, or I may not.
 The bar is whether it works well enough for my purposes, not whether it is production-ready.
 Sharing it here as a reflection of how I think and build, rough edges included.

 ---